Richard-L4/the-majors/readme.md

 ![Images of front page of project on all device sizes](/assets/images/Screenshot%202024-11-28%20141811.png)

 ## Introduction
 - I wanted to create a website for anyone who may have an interest in golf.
-Someone who may have seen a small amount on TV or radio and have an interest to know a little bit about the sport, an overview.
+Someone who may have seen a small amount on TV or radio and have an interest to know a little bit about the game, an overview.
 - It is designed to provide a very base oversight of the big championships that are held each year, where they are held, and the dates.
 - A brief history of the two golfers who are widely acknowledged as the founding fathers of the game.
 - The trophy itself that goes to the player who wins the tournament and is introduced as "The champion golfer of the year and the winner of the Gold Medal".